-Stanford participates in exchange-out programs with the University of California Berkeley (UC Berkeley), the University of California San Francisco (UC San Francisco), and the University of California Santa Cruz (UC Santa Cruz).
+Stanford participates in exchange-out programs with the University of California Berkeley (UC Berkeley), and the University of California San Francisco (UC San Francisco).
 This program allows active Stanford graduate students to enroll in course(s) at a participating UC institution to earn in-house Stanford credit (i.e., credit that is not considered external).
 Students enroll concurrently at Stanford (the home institution) and the University of California campus (the exchange institution), and are assessed tuition at the home institution based on total enrollment across both campuses.
 Students interested in participating should contact their graduate program advisor(s).
 Non-Stanford students interested in participating in an exchange-in program should refer to the GAP (Graduate Academic Policies and Procedures) Handbook for information about policies and instructions on how to apply.

 The Application for Exchange Program should be submitted to the Stanford University Registrar's Office by the Preliminary Study List Deadline of the quarter they are applying their exchange units towards.